truenas/middleware/docs/userguide/freenas_system.rst

 As seen in Figure 5.3a, two boot environments are created when FreeNAS® is installed.
 The system will boot into the *default* boot environment and users can make their changes and update from this version.
 The other boot environment, named *Initial-Install* can be booted into if the system needs to be returned to a pristine, non-configured version of the installation.
-If you used the initial configuration wizard, a third boot environment called *Wizard-date* is also created indicating the date and time the wizard was run.

 **Figure 5.3a: Viewing Boot Environments**